jameslaneconkling/worlds-smallest-queue/README.md

 ## Terminology
 - **message**: a single serializable datastructure to enqueue and dequeue
-- **partition**: an arbitrary subset of messages defined during message creation. as long as partitions remain reletively small/high cardinality, retrieving counts and lists of unprocessed messages per partition should remain efficient. potential partition values could be a user id, an ip address, or anything property that is distributed evenly across all messages. partitioning is not required.
+- **partition**: an arbitrary subset of messages defined when enqueueing messages. as long as partitions remain reletively small/high cardinality, retrieving counts and lists of unprocessed messages per partition should remain efficient. potential partition values could be a user id, an ip address, or any property that is distributed evenly across all messages. partitioning is not required.
 - **queue instance**: a single lightweight instance of the queue that dequeues messages, processes them, and returns them to the queue instance on error. queue instances can be created and destroyed efficiently and can run anywhere that has access to the backing Postgres database. multiple instances can run efficiently in the same process or distributed across multiple processes.